endurodave/DelegateMQ/docs/DETAILS.md

 Two System Architecture build projects exist:

 * [system-architecture](../example/sample-projects/system-architecture/) - builds on Windows and Linux.
 Requires MessagePack and ZeroMQ external libraries.
 See [Examples Setup](#examples-setup).
-* [system-architecture-win32-bare-metal](../example/sample-projects/system-architecture-win32-bare-metal/) - builds on Windows only.
+* [system-architecture-bare-metal](../example/sample-projects/system-architecture-bare-metal/) - builds on Windows or Linux.
 No external libraries required.

 Follow the steps below to execute the projects.